Sarohia94/Project-3-Hangman/README.md

 * The [How to build HANGMAN with Python in 10 MINUTES](https://www.youtube.com/watch?v=m4nEnsavl6w) was very useful as it gave me an overview on how to create a functioning minimum viable project.
 The code to update guesses to the underscores as they occur in the word was taken from this tutorial (run.py file, lines 221-226)
 * Joshua from tutor support advised on how to best break my code down in to smaller functions.
 When I was initially splitting out my code into smaller functions I was passing 3 or more arguments and the structure wasn't as clean as it could be so I was running in to issues.
 Joshua was able to assist in directing me how I may want to organise the code given what I had already.
 * Oisin from tutor support for helping me work through the kinks in my code.
 It helped a lot in making me think differently on how I can investigate issues and how to make the most out of print statments to check my code.
 * [Chris Quinn](https://github.com/10xOXR), for helping me resolve and understand the error messages showing on gitpod.
 He also helped to advise on the issue where correct guesses were not displaying to the word.
-I followed his example in writing prnt statements with the line number of the code included.
+I followed his example in writing print statements with the line number of the code included.
 This really improved my ability to pin point where issues occur and what is being affected in the background.
 As such I was able to resolve subsequent issues on my own much faster.

 ### Content
 * The content was written by the developer Amritpreet Sarohia.